 Council runs the Water Sensitive Urban Design Workshop Series twice a year.
-The next workshops are on:
+Visit this page for workshop dates and details.

 In the past, urban stormwater drrainage systems were designed mainly to prevent flooding by transporting stormwater run-off as quickly as possible into the nearest natural waterway.

 Stormwater run-off carries with it a range of pollutants – including litter, garden fertilizers, animal faeces, silt, vegetation, and pollutants from sewer outflows and vehicles.
 This puts great stress on the waterway resulting in algal blooms, ecosystem breakdown and polluted rivers and beaches.

 Many people want to use local waterways for recreation, such as swimming in the Cooks River.

 Water Sensitive Urban Design (WSUD) is most simply defined as the sustainable management of water within urban areas through intelligent and integrated design.
 It looks at the urban water cycle as a whole, taking into account three water sources readily available in urban areas:

 The aims of water sensitive urban design are to:

 Council is incorporating Water Sensitive Urban Design right across the local area through subcatchment management planning and Council's Strategy for a Water Sensitive Community.
 Here are some of Council's WSUD projects already installed.

 Permeable car park, Tom Foster Community Centre, Newtown